To impress today’s TV news boss, there are a few things to remember.

 Stop to scratch your nose or change battery pack and you might miss the arrivals shot.
 This will spell trouble.

 With so much syndication, networking and media partnerships, it’s likely 12 other TV and online news outlets will be depending on your images too.

 You probably went into television news with a desire to see yourself on screen, so next you’ll need to film yourself saying something relevant about the story (piece to camera or PTC – pron: ‘the peestee’).

-For the one man news soldier, this will probably require several attempts (takes) so you can check how you look after each one.
+For the one-man news soldier, this’ll probably require several attempts (takes) so you can check how you look after each one.

-Shut your mind to how absurd you’ll look to bystanders although this may no longer be a consideration in the age of the selfie.
+Close your mind to how absurd you look to bystanders although this may no longer be a consideration in the age of the selfie.

-Once you have filmed enough material, head back to the newsroom by cheapest means possible – preferably walking, while balancing camera and tripod on your back.
+Once you’ve filmed enough material, head back to the newsroom by cheapest means possible – preferably walking, while balancing camera and tripod on your back.